Maps show U.S. heat advisories, high temperatures as heat dome moves east

 Temperatures on Thursday are forecast to be 10 to 15 degrees above average for this time of year with feels-like temperatures over 100 degrees expected in multiple areas.

-Some parts of the Mississippi Valley will continue to see high temperatures over 90 degrees for a few more days, even as the heat dome moves over parts of the Northeast.
+Some parts of the Mississippi Valley will continue to see high temperatures over 90 degrees and feels-like temperatures over 100 degrees for at least a few more days, even as the heat dome moves over parts of the Northeast.

 What is a heat dome?